György Ligeti: From 1956 to Le Grand Macabre

 In the Chamber Concerto (1969–70), several layers, processes and kinds of movement can take place on different planes simultaneously.
 In spite of frequent markings of "senza tempo", the instrumentalists are not given linear freedom; Ligeti insists on keeping his texture under strict control at any given moment.
 The form is like a "precision mechanism".
 Ligeti was always fascinated by machines that do not work properly and by the world of technology and automation.
 The use of periodic mechanical noises, suggesting not-quite-reliable machinery, occurs in many of his works.
 The scoring is for flute (doubling piccolo), oboe (doubling oboe d'amore and cor anglais), clarinet, bass clarinet (doubling second clarinet), horn, trombone, harpsichord (doubling Hammond organ), piano (doubling celesta), and solo string quintet.
+He also wrote a Double Concerto for Flute, Oboe & Orchestra (1972).

 Most of these compositions establish timbre, rather than the traditionally-favored dimensions of pitch and rhythm, as their principal formal parameter, a practice that has come to be known as sonorism.
 From the 1970s, Ligeti turned away from sonorism and began to concentrate on rhythm.
 Pieces such as Continuum (1968) and Clocks and Clouds (1972–73) were written before he heard the music of Steve Reich and Terry Riley in 1972.
 But the second of his Three Pieces for Two Pianos (1976), entitled "Self-portrait with Reich and Riley (and Chopin in the background)", commemorates this affirmation and influence.
 During the 1970s, he also became interested in the polyphonic pipe music of the Banda-Linda tribe from the Central African Republic, which he heard through the recordings of one of his students.

 In 1977, Ligeti completed his only opera, Le Grand Macabre, thirteen years after its initial commission.
 Loosely based on Michel de Ghelderode's 1934 play, La balade du grand macabre, it is a work of Absurd theatre—Ligeti called it an "anti-anti-opera"—in which Death (Nekrotzar) arrives in the fictional city of Breughelland and announces that the end of the world will occur at midnight.
 Musically, Le Grand Macabre draws on techniques not associated with Ligeti's previous work, including quotations and pseudo-quotations of other works and the use of consonant thirds and sixths.
 After Le Grand Macabre, Ligeti would abandon the use of pastiche, but would increasingly incorporate consonant harmonies (even major and minor triads) into his work, albeit not in a diatonic context.